seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ### 3.16 List exhaustion — the day-range measure

-**Live and printed; compared against nothing.** The gap it exists to close:
-`regimeBanner` names the regime and says nothing about how far into it the session already sits.
-On 2026-08-22 the geometry layer refused 24 of 25 covered coins while the banner printed «ТРЕНД ВВЕРХ — счёт по каналу импульса» in green, on a day whose list median day-range was 2.43 times a diffusive day.
+**Live, thresholded, printed; compared against one constant and forbidding nothing.** It closes the gap that `regimeBanner` names the regime and says nothing about how far into it the session already sits.

 ```
 dayRangeRatio(hi, lo, cur, vol) = (hi − lo) / ( cur · sigmaDay(vol) · √(8/π) )